-Passenger Freight Announcements (PFA)
+Passenger/Freight Announcements (PFA)

-Your engine is equipped with a sound package of passenger station announcements that you can play when you pull into a station.
+Your engine is equipped with a sound package of either passenger station announcements or freight yard sounds that you can play when you pull into a station or a yard.
 Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the PFA sufficient time to run through each sequence.